Need to get your wheels covered? Virgin car insurance could have a policy that suits your needs.

 - Comprehensive (Price Promise).
 Price Promise policies are available for customers who prefer to purchase their cover by speaking to a Virgin Customer Care representative.
 If your circumstances don’t change, the price of your cover is guaranteed to stay the same for the second year of your policy.
 A Price Promise policy provides cover for new car replacement, emergency accommodation and transport, hire vehicle following theft and legal liability.

-- Third Party Fire and Theft Cover.
+- Third Party Fire and Theft Cover (Price Saver).
 If your vehicle causes damage to another person’s vehicle or property, this policy provides cover.
 It also offers protection when your car catches fire or is stolen, and it’s designed for cars valued at less than $10,000.
 Limited cover is also offered if your car is damaged by an uninsured vehicle and you are not at fault.

-- Third Party Property Cover.
+- Third Party Property Cover (Price Saver).
 In situations where your vehicle causes damage to someone else’s property, this policy provides the protection you need.
 Cover is also included for when your car is damaged by an uninsured vehicle and you are not at fault.

 What Am I Not Covered For?